moajohansson/IsaHipster/README.md

     cabal install hipspecifyer/

-Finally, create an (empty) directory called `GenCode` in the top-level directory:

-    mkdir -p GenCode

-This is where Hipster will store generated Haskell-files (this requirement will shortly dissapear, when we tidy things up...).

 Now, you should be able to try Hipster.
 Start up Isabelle on for example Examples/TreeDemo.thy and have a go.

 _Disclaimer_: There are quite a few hacks around, and Hipster is not a polished and finished product by any means.
 Let us know if you run into anything too odd, and we'll try to fix it.